Introducing Ranong Town

 On the eastern bank of the Sompaen River’s turbid, tea-brown estuary, the frontier town of Ranong is a short boat ride – or a filthy swim – from Myanmar.
 This border town par excellence (shabby, frenetic, slightly seedy) has a thriving Burmese population (keep an eye out for men wearing traditional longyi, Burmese sarongs), a clutch of hot springs and some tremendous street food.

-Today the town is basking in transit tourism to Ko Phayam more than the visa runs it was once known for (visas given at the border are only two weeks now).
-Meanwhile, more and more dive operators specialising in live-aboard trips to the Surin Islands and Burma Banks are establishing themselves here, adding a pinch of an expat feel.
+Once a gritty, grotty backwater, today the town is basking in transit tourism to Ko Phayam and Ko Chang, and clearly benefiting from a stabilised political situation in Myanmar.
+Suddenly there are boutique hotels and a style-conscious local scene, relatively speaking.
+Meanwhile, more and more dive operators specialising in live-aboard trips to the Surin Islands and Burma Banks are establishing themselves here too, adding a pinch of an expat feel.
+Ranong is absolutely worthy of a night or two.